Why monitor Kubernetes?

 • Native Kubernetes Operators – A Kubernetes Operator manages InfluxDB instances deployed as a Kubernetes object.

-• High Availability (HA) and scalability of monitored data – Large volume of Kubernetes metrics and events can be preserved in InfluxDB storage clusters allowing long-term policy retention together with high data granularity and high series cardinality.
+• High Availability (HA) and scalability of monitored data – Large volumes of Kubernetes metrics and events can be preserved in InfluxDB storage clusters, allowing long-term policy retention, high data granularity, and series cardinality.

 • Integration with Prometheus Monitoring: Kubernetes native monitoring is based on Prometheus format.
 InfluxDB integration with Kubernetes Prometheus monitoring is supported in two ways: